 A sample Donate Box

-has been optimised for smartphones and tablets, and offers JustGiving’s one touch donation process.
-JustGiving reports that around 60% of traffic to its platform comes from devices.
+Donate Box has been optimised for smartphones and tablets, and offers JustGiving’s one touch donation process.
+JustGiving reports that around 60% of traffic to its platform comes from mobile devices.
 In addition, using the one touch functionality increases conversion to giving on mobiles to 90%.

 Donate Box is a play on words, combining the traditional charity ‘collecting box’ and the content box on a web page.